millbrook/millbrook.github.io/about.md

 title: About
 ---

-Pictures are worth a thousand words:
+Pictures are worth a thousand words.
+Please enjoy our neighborhood photo slideshow.

 <a data-flickr-embed="true"
    href="https://www.flickr.com/photos/163290649@N03/albums/72157694381567315"